Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$: Introduction

 for some $\beta>2$.
 For any $A\in\mathrm{Sym}(n), b\in\mathbb R^n, c\in\mathbb R$, and $\tau:=\sum_{i=1}^n\arctan\lambda_i(A)$, there exists a unique viscosity solution $u\in C^0(\mathbb R^{n+1}_-)$ to

 Especially, when $f\in C^0(\mathbb R^{n+1}_-)$ has compact support, the asymptotic behavior condition in \eqref{equ-Prob-EntireDiri-InThm} can be replaced into

 for any $\zeta>0$. \end{theorem}

-Importantly, unlike the Dirichlet problems in elliptic equations, our results impose no restrictions on matrix $A$, neither requiring $A$ to be positive definite nor close to a constant multiple of the identity matrix $I$.
-Such constraints, standard in fully nonlinear elliptic theory (see for instance \cite{Li-Dirichlet-SPL,Bao-Liu-Wang-DiricLagrangianEntire,Li-Wang-EntireDirichlet}), are herein relaxed to accommodate broader scenarios.
+Importantly, unlike the Lagrangian mean curvature equation \eqref{equ-Spl-Lagmean}, our results impose no restrictions on the matrix $A$, neither requiring $A$ to be positive definite nor close to a constant multiple of the identity matrix $I$.
+Such constraints, standard in fully nonlinear elliptic equations (see for instance \cite{Li-Dirichlet-SPL,Bao-Liu-Wang-DiricLagrangianEntire,Li-Wang-EntireDirichlet}), are herein relaxed to accommodate broader scenarios.